MauiGtk/.github/profile/README.md

 ### What's Brewing Currently

-We organized a little videoconference mid October to get to know each other better and will meet again mid November to discuss possible funding options.
+We had our 2nd video call on 19th of November where we focused on a first public funding attempt.
+Will meet again in January.